-8 Top-Rated Things to Do in Charlottesville, Virginia
+9 Top-Rated Attractions & Things to Do in Charlottesville, VA

-In the heart of central Virginia's Piedmont region, Charlottesville offers tourists active adventures along the Blue Ridge Mountains, as well as scenic gardens, renowned Neoclassical architecture, and numerous historic Civil War sites to discover.
-This thriving university town, set in what Thomas Jefferson referred to as the "Eden of the United States," welcomes visitors with family-friendly activities, warm hospitality, and meandering mountain drives where the journey is the destination.
+This thriving university town, set in what Thomas Jefferson referred to as the "Eden of the United States," welcomes visitors with family-friendly activities, warm hospitality, and meandering mountain drives, where the journey is the destination.

 Several UVA gardens are easily accessed when touring the campus.
 Gardens along the east and west pavilions incorporate intricate geometric designs; ornate boxwood patterns; and native trees, shrubs, and plantings favored by Jefferson.
 Pavilion Garden X, in the east pavilion, is one of the largest at more than 150 feet wide — the large oval design with "elephant ears" was based upon a Jefferson plan for a similar garden at Monticello.

-The Civil War Medical Museum at the Exchange Hotel in nearby Gordonsville provides visitors with the remarkable history of this property as a Civil War Receiving Hospital.
+The Exchange Hotel Civil War Medical Museum in nearby Gordonsville provides visitors with the remarkable history of this property as a Civil War Receiving Hospital.
 Featuring numerous medical and Civil War artifacts, the building is the only surviving such hospital left standing in the state of Virginia.

 Fredericksburg Battlefield is the site of one of the most devastating of all Civil War engagements.
 The Fredericksburg Battlefield Visitor Center houses two floors of memorabilia and artifacts that help tell the story of the "war between the states."
 Look out for the actual drum carried into battle by the 28th Massachusetts Volunteer Regiment of the Irish Brigade.